Gaylene Armstrong, Ph.D.

 Research Interests

-Gaylene S. Armstrong, Ph.D., is director and distinguished professor in the University of Nebraska at Omaha School of Criminology and Criminal Justice.
-She is also co-director of the Nebraska Collaborative for Violence Intervention and Prevention.
+Gaylene S. Armstrong, Ph.D., is the Dean of the College of Public Affairs and Community Service.
+Prior to this role, she served as the director and distinguished professor of the UNO School of Criminology and Criminal Justice.
+She was also co-director of the Nebraska Collaborative for Violence Intervention and Prevention.
 As a criminologist, Armstrong engages in a collaborative approach to community engaged research encompassing criminal justice agencies, community stakeholders, state legislators, and individuals with lived criminal justice experiences across the U.S. She has led over $37 million dollars in grant funded research in violence intervention and prevention, specifically in the domains of adult and youth corrections, juvenile justice reform, terrorism, and criminal justice policy evaluation.
 Armstrong frequently collaborates with criminal justice, social service, and community-based organizations to guide criminal justice policy and improve practice.
 Typical research outcomes include high impact peer reviewed scholarship and broad dissemination of data-driven scientific knowledge through conference presentations as well as community and agency stakeholders.

 Armstrong is former president of the American Society of Criminology Division on Corrections and Sentencing, former president of the Association of Doctoral Programs in Criminology and Criminal Justice, and prior executive board member of the American Society of Criminology.
 She has been awarded the American Society of Criminology Division on Corrections and Sentencing Young Scholar Award and the Senior Scholar Award.